rick-roche/rickroche.com/content/posts/0001-creating-this/index.md

 ## The basics

 With my initial investigations running on my local machine, the time for continuous deployment had arrived!
 First step: Get the code into version control...
-For me this means creating repo on [GitLab](https://gitlab.com/) (I love GitLab) and pushing my initial code to [`main`](https://boleary.dev/blog/2020-06-11-change-your-default-branch.html).
+For me this means creating repo on [GitHub](https://github.com/) and pushing my initial code to [`main`](https://stevenmortimer.com/5-steps-to-change-github-default-branch-from-master-to-main/).

 For the deployment of the website I decided to use [Netlify](https://www.netlify.com/).
-It's awesome and has a great developer experience - essentially add the site, linking your repo on Gitlab (or other supported version control), Hugo gets picked up automagically and after hitting Deploy Site! you will be up and running in less than a minute.
+It's awesome and has a great developer experience - essentially add the site, linking your repo on GitHub (or other supported version control), Hugo gets picked up automagically and after hitting Deploy Site! you will be up and running in less than a minute.
 There is a [Step-by-Step Guide](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/) to get you on your way if you get stuck.

 I gave my site a nice name (`rick-roche`) to test using [rick-roche.netlify.app](https://rick-roche.netlify.app) immediately and pointed my domain to the Netlify name servers (DNS propagation time can take up to 72 hours) for this site to be live.